kaidez/typescript-duck-simulator/notes.md

 * read up on "static members".

+* make sure to undertand the firm definition of "derived class"

 * you can either "Go to a Definition" and jump to to where your code is referenced or "Peek at a Definition" and see the code from where you are.